RinChanNOWWW/web_usb_connector/README.md

-# web_usb_config
+# web_usb_connector

-A simple usb device configuration tool on web browser.
+A simple tool for connecting to usb device via web browser.
 (Recommend using Chrome)